Tips for visiting Greece in Summer 2025, to help you make the most of your Greek vacation!

 Read about the Athens and Epidaurus festival in this guide to the best time to visit Athens.

-8. Beware of strikes
+8. Be aware of strikes

 Sometimes, there are transport strikes in Athens and Greece.
 Ferries, trains, aeroplanes, taxis, as well as the Athens metro, tram and buses can all be affected.